matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-codegen-part-three.md

 Other services may bring in more dependencies, but SQS only needs `hyper` and `xml-rs`.
 And that wraps up Cargo.toml!

 The [README](https://github.com/rusoto/rusoto/blob/master/rusoto/services/sqs/README.md) is a short overview to help when navigating the project on Github.
-It has links to [https://rusoto.org](https://rusoto.org), [API documentation](https://rusoto.github.io/rusoto/rusoto_core/index.html) and slightly customized information for the service such as the service name and how to bring it into a project's Cargo.toml.
+It has links to [https://rusoto.org](https://rusoto.org), the [API documentation](https://rusoto.github.io/rusoto/rusoto_core/index.html) and slightly customized information for the service such as the service name and how to bring it into a project's Cargo.toml.

 Before we look at the other files, here's a refresher on the directory structure: